Zedoman/---/readme.md

 Now, you’re ready to chat with Raavan!

 ## 🎯 Key Functionalities
-1. Interactive Sidebar: Choose different Llama2 models (7B, 13B, 70B) based on the computational power you need.
-2. Dynamic Prompting: Write your question and let Raavan respond with grace and precision.
+1. Dynamic Prompting: Write your question and let Raavan respond with grace and precision.
-3. Persistent Chat History: Chat history is stored in session state for a fluid experience.
+2. Persistent Chat History: Chat history is stored in session state for a fluid experience.
-4. Customizable Parameters: Adjust the model's response to be more creative or grounded, thanks to temperature, max length, and repetition penalty parameters.
+3. Customizable Parameters: Adjust the model's response to be more creative or grounded, thanks to temperature, max length, and repetition penalty parameters.
 ## 🧠 Raavan's Persona
 Raavan is not your average chatbot.
 This is an AI who speaks from the heart of a king, a scholar, a devotee, and an intellectual.
 Here’s how we’ve defined him: